gchlebus/gchlebus.github.io/_posts/2026-04-19-llm-providers-for-openclaw.md

 - **ChatGPT subscription access** (consumer or prosumer product, optimized for interactive use)
 - **OpenAI API access** (programmatic, metered, designed for software systems)

 For OpenClaw and other agent frameworks, the API is the natural fit.
-It is built for:

-- repeated tool calls
-- automation
-- routing
-- concurrency
-- background work
-- predictable failure handling
-- usage accounting

-A ChatGPT subscription can still be economically attractive in some cases, but only under narrower conditions.
+It is built for repeated tool calls, automation, routing, background work, and predictable failure handling.
+A ChatGPT subscription can still be economically attractive, but only under narrower conditions.

 ##### When a subscription can pay off